krbu/drlm-docs/docs/source/About.rst

   * Hot maintenance capability.
 A client backup can be made online while the system is running.

   * Command line interface.
-DRLM doesnot require a graphical interface to run. (console is enough).
+DRLM does not require a graphical interface to run. (console is enough).

   * Multiarch netboot client support (x86_64-efi, i386-efi, i386-pc, powerpc-ieee1275)

-  * Automatic client intallation from DRLM server
+  * Automatic client installation from DRLM server

   * Parallel backups